Fetal Heart Rate: Monitoring During Trimesters and Its Link to Baby Gender Myths

 What Is Fetal Heart Rate?

-The fetal heart rate is how many times per minute a baby's heart beats while still in the womb.
-It usually is between 110 and 160 beats per minute (bpm).
+The fetal heart rate is how many times per minute a baby's heart beats per minute (bpm) while still in the womb.
+The normal range for a healthy fetus is 110 to 160 bpm.
 It's quicker than an adult's heart rate and can vary slightly based on what's happening inside the womb.
+FHR is one of the primary indicators of fetal well-being and is measured by healthcare practitioners using an ultrasound or electronic fetal monitoring during every prenatal visits to the doctor.

 Fetal Heart Rate by Trimester